 As I researched the Peace Museum in Hiroshima, I felt myself swallowing hard, despite the fact that I’d already apologized.
 Once.
-To Seiko.
+To a young woman named Seiko.

 In the spring of 2007, Seiko and I were among 25 students preparing for our Let Your Yoga Dance instructor certification in the Berkshires of Massachusetts.

-One steamy June afternoon, she and I strolled down the access road to the Kripalu Center for Yoga and Health underneath, beneath a canopy of leaves, each taking a turn talking and then listening.
+One steamy June afternoon, she and I strolled down the access road to the Kripalu Center for Yoga and Health, beneath its canopy of foliage, each taking a turn talking and then listening.

-On our way back, we paused at a resting spot beside a thickly-trunked tree.
-We took a seat on the bench, and Seiko turned toward me, saying, shyly:
+On our way back, Seiko and I chose to pause at a resting spot beside a thickly-trunked tree.
+We took a seat on the bench there, and Seiko turned toward me, saying, shyly:

 “Kelly, can I ask you a favor?”